-But look at all the ways you guys that we could edit the menu.
+But look at all the ways you guys could edit the menu.

-I skipped one, which is hard coding a menu item in the main menu, which you really don't have to do because like I showed you here with the with the link method in the webpage is menu that you don't really have to do that.
+I skipped one, which is hard-coding a menu item in the main menu, which you really don't have to do because as I showed you here with the link method in the webpage is menu that you don't really have to do that.

-But let's say you did want to do it, you can come back here to the header dot HTML, you can see that there is a call here to navigation dash menu.
+But let's say you did want to do it, you can come back here to the header dot HTML, you can see that there is a call here to "navigation-menu."

-And if I go into navigation menu, this is this is where the guts of that main menu system R.
+And if I go into the navigation menu, this is where the guts of that main menu system R.

-And you can see that there's two URLs here unordered lists, and these represent the category.
+And you can see that there are two URLs here unordered lists, and these represent the category.

 an ordered list, which you can see, here's where it's looping through the categories.

-And then the second URL is second URL is looping through the the Pages menu.
+And then the second URL is looping through the Pages menu.

-So if you wanted to come in here and say hard coded link, what you could do is you could here's the here's the pages loop, sorry, this was this was something else.
+So if you wanted to come in here and say hard-coded link, what you could do is you could here's the pages loop, sorry, this was something else.

-And just like we did in that top menu, we could change the name to be something like special link.
+And just like we did in that top menu, we could change the name to something like a special link.